 - Simple and user-friendly design.

-Long and Confusing Checkout Process
+4. Fast and Simple Checkout Process

 Imagine having to complete an endless number of pages and provide a lot of personal information before you can place your order.
 A complicated checkout process can make any customer change their mind.